Gaur4vGaur/Gaur4vGaur.github.io/_posts/cloudnative/2024-02-01-the-future-is-cloud-native.md

 ## Why go cloud native?

 #### Agility and Flexibility
 Organizations often migrate to the cloud for the enhanced agility and the speed it offers.
 The ability to set up thousands of servers in minutes contrasts sharply with the weeks it typically takes for on-premises operations.
-Immutable infrastructure provides confidence in configurable and secure deployments and help reduce time to market.
+Immutable infrastructure provides confidence in configurable and secure deployments and helps reduce time to market.

 #### Scalable Components
 Cloud-native applications are more than just hosting the applications on the cloud.
 The approach promotes the adoption of microservices, serverless and containerized applications, and involves breaking down applications into several independent services.
 These services integrate seamlessly through APIs and event-based messaging, each serving a specific function.